 If you do not know the next instrument - do not guess - wait for the cues.
 Passing the correct instrument later is always better than passing an incorrect instrument.

 The program also keeps a score to measure your recognition and performance.
-After anticipation (in advance of cues) the score decreases based on your reaction time to the initial audio cue and how quickly you drop the correct instrument onto the target zone.
+After anticipation (in advance of cues) the score decreases based on your reaction time to the initial audio cue and how quickly you place the correct instrument onto the target zone.

 Audible feedback (correct or incorrect) will let you know the results of your selection.
 You cannot proceed until the correct instrument is passed to the target zone.
 Once the correct instrument is passed the video will continue until the next instrument is needed.